Establish your global presence.

 Dr. Markus Lemmens

 Dr. Markus Lemmens has worked for over 25 years in Berlin, Vienna, London and New York – first as a publisher and then as CEO and co-owner of Lemmens GmbH Education, Science, Technology and KBHF GmbH at the Karlsruhe Institute of Technology.
 He brings additional expertise as a consultant and trainer in the fields of higher education management, science, research and technology.
 Since 2000 Markus has expanded his activity as a university lecturer and research consultant for startup ventures in education, science and the humanities.
-In 2017 he will focus on two new services: EduTron, an algorithm-based matching tool for higher and continuous education, and Science Vista, dedicated to helping scientists and researchers commercialize their work.
-Based in New York since 2013, Lemmens has served as North America representative for several European universities.
-His university degrees are in political science, law and history.
+In 2017/18 he focused on two new services: Edutron, an algorithm-based matching tool for higher and continuous education, and Atlantic Trading, dedicated to helping scientists and researchers commercialize their work.
+Lemmens has served as North America representative for several European universities in New York (2014–2018).
+His university degrees are in political science and law.

 Dr. Sabine Jung

 g:read consultant Berlin, Germany

 Area of expertise: (international) higher education, strategy development and philanthropy